Voting is a vital part of our democracy and gun violence prevention

 - Be prepared for long lines.

-- Follow all public health protections and social distancing guidelines.
+- Where applicable (and check before you go), follow public health protections and social distancing guidelines.

 - Wear comfortable shoes and dress for the weather outside.